aleenageorge117/loop-scheduler-numerical-integration/README.md

     The code should take the same parameter as the previous one except:
     • sync can also take chunk as a synchronization method
     • granularity, an integer indicating how many iterations does one thread take at a time

+// IN CASE OF ERROR

+rm *.o //remove all .o files

+make libfunctions.a
+make libintegrate.a

+cd (folder_name) //navigate to folder (sequential/static/dynamic)

+make (file_name) //compile cpp file in navigated folder